seqeralabs/wave/docs/faq.md

 From a technical point of view Wave behave a proxy server that intermediates container pull requests from the Docker client and the target registry where the container image is stored.

-### Why I should use Wav instead of a container registry?
+### Why I should use Wave instead of a container registry?

 Wave has been designed to streamline the use of software containers with Nextflow data analysis pipelines, in three ways: